Red Tail Catfish Quick Stats

-Now if you want to keep a mate with RT catfish them make sure it is bigger then its mouth so it is unable to eat that fish.
-However, it is very important to keep the fish that is minimum equal in size with catfish or little bigger than that fish.
+Now if you want to keep a mate with RT catfish them make sure it is bigger then its mouth, so it is unable to eat that fish.
+However, it is essential to keep the fish that is minimum equal in size with catfish or little more massive than that fish.

 Here I am providing you a list of fishes that can live together & you can keep with your fish in a large community tank fish.